-- Pattern Associator (pat_assoc.proj) -- Basic two-layer network learning simple input/output mapping tasks with Hebbian and Error-driven mechanisms (Questions 4.3-4.6).
+- New pat_assoc or Pattern Associator (pat_assoc.proj) -- Basic two-layer network learning simple input/output mapping tasks with Hebbian and Error-driven mechanisms (Questions 4.3-4.6).

-- Error Driven Hidden (err_driven_hidden.proj) -- Full error-driven learning with a hidden layer, can solve any input output mapping (Question 4.7).
+- New err_driven_hidden or Error Driven Hidden (err_driven_hidden.proj) -- Full error-driven learning with a hidden layer, can solve any input output mapping (Question 4.7).

-- Family Trees (family_trees.proj) -- Learning in a deep (multi-hidden-layer) network, showing advantages of combination of self-organizing and error-driven learning (Questions 4.8-4.9).
+- New family_trees or Family Trees (family_trees.proj) -- Learning in a deep (multi-hidden-layer) network, reshaping internal representations to encode relational similarity (Questions 4.8-4.9).

 - New hebberr_combo or HebbErr_Combo (hebberr_combo.proj) -- combination of hebbian and error-driven learning for generalization (Questions 4.10-4.12).

 - Ackley, D. H., Hinton, G. E., & Sejnowski, T. J. (1985).
 A learning algorithm for Boltzmann machines.
 Cognitive Science, 9(1), 147-169.

 - Bienenstock, E. L., Cooper, L. N., & Munro, P. W. (1982).
 Theory for the development of neuron selectivity: Orientation specificity and binocular interaction in visual cortex.
 The Journal Of Neuroscience, 2(2), 32-48.
 Retrieved from http://www.ncbi.nlm.nih.gov/pubmed/7054394